Narigo/sveltekit-boilerplate/README.md

 npm run ci:test
 ```

-The last command can be used to run all the test suites manually before pushing it and letting the CI check the various tests.
+The last command can be used to run all the test suites manually before pushing it and letting the CI check all tests automatically.